 "Any sort of pressurized container, due to atmospheric pressure, wear and tear, cold and warm weather, things of that nature, getting knocked around by who knows what when you're in the outdoors a lot, can lose pressure," Nance said.

 He suggested always keeping bear spray stored at room temperature.
 Cold temperatures below 32 degrees will cause the can to lose pressure.
-On the other end of the spectrum, high temperatures of 120 degrees Fahrenheit could cause a can to blow up, which is why one should never store a can inside a vehicle druing the summer months.
+On the other end of the spectrum, high temperatures of 120 degrees Fahrenheit could cause a can to blow up, which is why one should never store a can inside a vehicle during the summer months.

 "If you get close to a bear's cub, that's really bad," Nance said. "that's probably when they're the most violent."

-The final and rarest reason a bear might attack is simply because the animal is hungry and decides the human is prey, which is one of the less common reasons for an attack.
-Nance believes many encounters involve food, which is why campers would be wise to invest in scent-proof food containers that can be hung at least 100 yards downwind of a campsite.
+The final and rarest reason a bear might attack is simply because the animal is hungry and decides the human is prey.
+Nance believes most encounters likely involve food, which is why campers would be wise to invest in scent-proof food containers that can be hung at least 100 yards away from a campsite.

 Making one's presence known in nature is probably the best defense against unwanted bear encounters.
 Otherwise, bear spray is the best non-lethal solution to ensuring both human and animal walk away from an encounter unscathed.

-"At the end of the day, unless you're hunting black bear, chances are you're in bear country not intending to kill the bear.
+"At the end of the day, unless you're actually hunting black bear, chances are you're in bear country not intending to kill the bear.
 If you use bear spray, the bear's going to be all right," Nance said.

 SABRE's popular Frontiersman are available from major U.S. retailers like Bass Pro Shops, Cabela's, Dunham's Walmart, and Amazon.
 Their Canadian bear spray is available at retailers like Mountain Equipment Co-Op, Canadian Tire, and more.
 Visit the Sabre website for more information on their personal protection products.